 “Frigoblock technology is also cleaner than traditional diesel-powered refrigeration units.
 We use less fuel, which saves money, and comply with new transport emissions regulations, which is important for our future.

 “With traditional diesel-powered refrigeration units, the generator kept running to keep the truck cool if the vehicle was standing idle.
 It was bad for the environment.
 Generator engines could be kept running all day, using fuel and putting out emissions.
-But Frigoblock technology does away with that.
-You can make deliveries, turn the truck engine off and the Frigoblock’s (battery) power will drag the temperature back down.
+But Frigoblock technology does away the need for that.
+You can make deliveries, turn the truck engine off and when restarting the Frigoblock’s power will drag the temperature back down very quickly to offset small changes in temperature.

 “The only reason we don’t use Frigoblock units on our smaller vans is because they are so powerful.
 If Frigoblock units for smaller vans were to become available, we’d probably use them too.”